 AREA ТАЅК SCORE IV&V OBSERVATIONS TRN - 1 Verify that all necessary policy, process and standards documentation is easily available to resources responsible for configuration/development of software.
 5 Cross-track accessibility to information and coordination for assistance is in place.
-TRN - 2 Verify that all necessary policy, process, procedures and standards documentation is easily available to state systems administrators 4 User Support Page on the Florida PALM website contains information for agency Security Access Managers, Super Users and End users.
-Upcoming Operational Readiness Testing should provide additional exposure to these processes and procedures.
+TRN - 2 Verify that all necessary policy, process, procedures and standards documentation is easily available to state systems administrators Pending expansion of training beyond the initial online Security Access Manager training.
 TRN - 3 Assess curriculum and delivery plan for training to be provided to state system administrators.
 Verify sufficient knowledge transfer for maintenance and operation of the new system.
-5 Training modules for CMS Wave have been developed and are posted to the Project website for agencies to preview.
-Training curriculum and materials are comprehensive on use of the application.
-DFS Treasury and A&A are pursuing some additional training materials and job aids on specific topics relative to ancillary procedures.
+5 Training curriculum is under development.
+CMS Wave training units are in design and build.
 TRN - 4 Verify that training for users is instructor-led and hands-on and is directly related to the business process and required job skills.
 5 The plan includes all facets.
 End-user training for CMS Wave is in design and build.
 TRN - 5 Verify that training materials including policies and processes along with help desk services are easily available to all users.
-5 No Material Findings TRN - 6 Verify that all training is given on-time and is evaluated and monitored for effectiveness, with remedial training provided as needed.
+Pending expansion of training beyond the initial online Security Access Manager training.
+TRN - 6 Verify that all training is given on-time and is evaluated and monitored for effectiveness, with remedial training provided as needed.
 5 Initial project instructor-led training of Security Access Managers was delivered in February.
 Feedback from participants was predominantly very positive.
-During March, online CMS Wave overview training was developed for an April delivery.
 TRN - 7 Verify that developer/configuration training is technically adequate, appropriate for the development phase, and available at appropriate times.
 5 The Project maintains an extensive program of Knowledge Transfer to ensure project staff are trained on how to maintain and update the system.

-Department of Financial Services Florida PALM Project IV&V Monthly Assessment Report April 2021
+Department of Financial Services Florida PALM Project IV&V Monthly Assessment Report February 2021

 AREA TASK SCORE IV&V OBSERVATIONS TRN - 8 Verify that systems administrator training is technically adequate, appropriate for the development phase, and available at appropriate times.
 5 The Project maintains an extensive program of Knowledge Transfer to ensure project staff are trained on how to operate and maintain the system.
 TRN - 9 Verify that training in using the contractor-supplied software is ongoing throughout the development process, especially if the software is to be turned over to state staff for operation.
-5 Training on Accenture-provided tools that the State expects to use on an ongoing basis is part of the overall Knowledge Transfer Plan and occurs regularly as needed.
+Pending